 Over time plaster can crack, these hairline cracks are not much to worry about.
-But if these cracks turn into deeper cracks then you might need a surveyor to investigate!
-Most cracks are just settling or movement in your house, this is normal and your house is not about to
+But if these cracks turn into deeper cracks then you might need a surveyor to investigate.
+Most cracks are just settling or moving in your house, this is normal and your house is not about to fall over.

 To correctly fix cracks in plaster there are a few tips to help you succeed and avoid the crack from coming back.
 There are various areas around the home where cracks are more likely to appear: